Duragesic Detox Centers

 Opioid dependence, like Duragesic dependence, is often linked to a number of other health conditions; these are called co-occurring conditions and the detox program will discover these issues during your thorough intake assessment.
 Your individualized treatment plan will actually include treatment for all co-occurring conditions.

-To learn more about the process of detoxing from Duragesic, contact us at 800-405-2627 right now.
+To learn more about the process of detoxing from Duragesic, contact us at 800-315-1376 (Who Answers?) right now.
 The sooner you call, the sooner your journey to recovery begins.